abhaar/cloud_assignments/README.md

 with the markers changing colors depending on the sentiment of the tweet.

+The map is updated automatically as tweets are processed and pushed to Dynamo.
+A notification is sent via SNS which is processed through a Java servlet that then talks to the client through the doGet and doPost methods.

 For sentiment analysis, LingPipe API was used.

+Assignment 3 is in the folder "sentimentAnalysis"

 Sankalp.